piktochart/try-vue3/NOTES.md

 ## Multiple v-model

 - BREAKING CHANGE!
-Because the `model` option is deprecated
+The `model` option in the vue object is deprecated
 - To emit the changes back to the parent component, must use `$emit('update:propName', value)`
 - Ignore the linting, I guess it's still outdated or following the Vue2 rules
 - RFC: https://github.com/vuejs/rfcs/blob/master/active-rfcs/0005-replace-v-bind-sync-with-v-model-argument.md

 ## vm.$on deprecated

+- BREAKING CHANGE!
+A component cannot create its own event listener anymore
 - `vm.$on` is undefined, which means the concept of Event Bus is also deprecated
 - you may use 3rd party library to handle pubsub pattern or Event Bus
 - RFC: https://github.com/vuejs/rfcs/blob/master/active-rfcs/0020-events-api-change.md

 ## filter deprecated

+- BREAKING CHANGE!
+Existing component that uses `filter` might break
 - performance wise, filter & method are the same
 - replace filter usage to use method instead
 - RFC: https://github.com/vuejs/rfcs/blob/master/active-rfcs/0015-remove-filters.md

 # Unconfirmed or WIP

+These are the changes that aren't released yet, or not stable yet.
+They're good to know to identify what will come or expected next.
+Also they are a potential challenge you can take to help improve the Vue libraries.

 ## Using Class-based Component